Battle of Adrianople (1205): Background

-The siege
+Siege

 The Latins did not attack the castle head on; rather, they began a prolonged siege, in order to tire the defenders.
 By surrounding the city with siege machinery and digging mines under the walls, they greatly weakened the defences and patiently waited for an opening.
 The main forces of Latin knights created well-structured guarded camps around the city to spot and ward off any aid that may have come.
 In front of each gate of the castle walls a unit was placed, which notably included a Venetian contingent led by Doge Enrico Dandolo.

 Honouring his obligations to the rebellious Greeks, Tsar Kaloyan arrived with his army and encamped approximately 25 kilometers northeast of the city on April 10, 1205.
 According to Geoffrey of Villehardouin, a French historian and knight who had accompanied the Crusaders to the Balkans, the army consisted of up to 54,000 men.

 Location of the battle

 Numerous researchers pinpoint the location of the battle north of Adrianople and near the keep of Vukelon - K. Jireče, V. Guzelev, St. Boyadjiev - yet there is no conclusive evidence.

 According to Niketas Choniates, a Byzantine historian, in the day of the battle Tsar Kaloyan chose the place of the ambush in the following manner: "After which Yoan and his army hid in the ravines, entered the precipice and through those steep places crept to the highlands, making sure their opponents did not notice they were there".
 In other scriptures, it reads "...and hid in the narrows in the shadowy forests".

 Tricked by the Cuman cavalry, the knights chased them for at least two leagues before reaching the place of the ambush, which is between 7 and 9 kilometers, depending on which French league Geoffrey of Villehardouin was using.
 According to Alberic of Trois-Fontaines, the location of the battle was "plentiful with water marshes".

 Nowadays, the most common site that is pointed as the place of the battle are the meanders of the Tùndzha river.